Meet the passionate individuals who make Phantom Regiment happen

 Jennifer is originally from California but has called St. Louis, Mo., home for most of her life.
 She is married with a young son and daughter.

 Tim Farrell was elected to the Phantom Regiment Board of Directors in July 1998 and has been on the board since.
 Previously, he served on the board from 1986-97.
 He served as president from 1992-96 and again 2000-22.
 He is a member of the board’s Governance Committee.
+Since retiring as board president, he has been the director of operations for the organization.

 He is retired from the product display business in 2021 after more than 30 years as president of PG Display, a Rockford display manufacturing business founded by his father, Ken, who also served as president of Phantom Regiment for several years in the 1970s.